TerjeRu/adpowershell/README.md

 Each script in this repository is tailored for specific AD tasks.
 Here's how to use them:

     Group Management:
-    GetGroupMembersFromSeveralGroups.ps1 - retrieves all members, including nested group members from a list of groups in a csv
+    GetGroupMembersFromSeveralGroups.ps1 - retrieves all members, including nested group members from a list of groups in a .csv

     File Operations: